-There are currently three learning circle courses approved for credit: introduction to cybersecurity (1 credit), introduction to public speaking (0.5 credit) and how to talk about race (0.5 credit).
+There are currently six learning circle courses approved for credit: Introduction to Cybersecurity (1 credit), Introduction to Public Speaking (0.5 credit), How to Talk about Race (0.5 credit) The Art of Storytelling (1-3 credits), Design Thinking for Innovation (0.5 credit) and Leveraging Learning from Life (1 credit).
 Each participant can only earn credit for each course once.

 Will there be more courses?

 Yes!
 We’re working on it now.
-If there’s a particular subject or course that you’d like to see please let us know: [email protected]
+If there’s a particular subject or course that you’d like to see please let us know at [email protected].